Wayfinding signs for a driveway and car park

-John Hunter Hospital needed a sign writing company in Newcastle like Screen Signs to design, print and install new wayfinding signage in their car park area that included new poles and the signs.
+John Hunter Hospital needed a sign writing company in Newcastle like Screen Signs to design, print and install new wayfinding signs in their car park area and driveway that included new poles as well as new signage.
 They wanted to control the flow of traffic that was using the driveway entry and ensure that both staff and visitors knew which direction was the correct way to enter and exit.
 This is a very typical example of the signage for buildings, property or retail shops that we can design, print and install in in Cardiff and the broader Newcastle area of NSW.

 Like many things these days we don’t notice signs until you feel lost right?
 Wayfinding signage design plays a vital role in making places easy to navigate and recognise.
 It’s a specialised field of sign writing design that uses pictograms, maps, graphics and language to help people find their way.
 Lots of these symbols and terminology are universal; others reflect the language, culture and iconography of local communities.